 County Court

-- GO v London Borough of Hackney (2024) County Court at Hastings unreported: an application for permission to appeal to a circuit judge concerning whether the conditions for default judgment had been met at the time when a district judge set aside an order for default judgment, applying Galliani v Sartori [2023] EWHC 3306 (Comm) (as counsel).
+- GO v London Borough of Hackney (2024) County Court at Hastings unreported: representing the council resisting an application for permission to appeal to a circuit judge concerning whether the conditions for default judgment had been met at the time when a district judge set aside an order for default judgment, applying Galliani v Sartori [2023] EWHC 3306 (Comm) (as counsel).

 - Folkestone & Hythe District Council v MD (2024) County Court at Canterbury unreported: whether the council had complied with the Equality Act 2010 when bringing possession proceedings against a secure tenant on the absolute ground for anti-social behaviour under section 84A of the Housing Act 1985 (as counsel).